 The upshot?
-Direct impact on cash conversion cycle in the form of reduced ADD by as much as 50% for companies with high invoice automation rate (Fig. 5).
+Direct impact on the cash conversion cycle in the form of reduced ADD by as much as 50% for companies with a high invoice automation rate (Fig. 5).

-Invoice disputes raised through email, fax or traditional mail is a time-consuming, costly and convoluted process that dents customer experience.
+Invoice disputes raised through an email, fax, or traditional mail is a time-consuming, costly, and convoluted process that dents customer experience.

 Simplifying the dispute resolution process will go a long way in ensuring customer loyalty.

-Customers could provide all supporting documents and any additional comments for the analyst to work off a single platform, get rid of multiple back and forth communication exchanges and expedite payment.
-Not only does it improve the ease of doing business with you thereby reducing customer churn, but also streamlines processes, improves auditability with an online trail and reduces manual hours dealing with cash allocation, disputes and collections.
+Customers could provide all supporting documents and any additional comments for the analyst to work off a single platform, get rid of multiple backs and forth communication exchanges, and expedite payment.
+Not only does it improve the ease of doing business with you thereby reducing customer churn, but also streamlines processes, improves audibility with an online trail, and reduces manual hours dealing with cash allocation, disputes, and collections.